Introduction: Why Multiple Stories Matter

 How to Structure Content Using Multiple Stories

-Here’s a simple structure you can follow to make this approach work in blogs, presentations, courses, or videos:
+The following is just an easy framework that you can use to apply this method in blogs, presentations, courses, or videos:

 Step 1: Introduce Your Core Topic